meashiri/ctf-writeups/gh-pages/content/posts/202403-jerseyctf/index.md

 1. The TCP payload shows the following structure: `000400000006000600[03]00[66]`
 1. We are interested in the third byte from the end, which is the position and the last byte, which contains the data value.
 1. We also see that some times, the data value is `01` and a second message with the same position contains the actual data value.
-1. Use the powerful string utilities to extract the payload, sort it in the right order and convert to ascii values.
+1. Use the powerful string utilities in bash to extract the payload, sort it in the right order and convert to ascii values.
-1. It can be done in a single bash command as shown here:
+1. It can be done in a single bash command pipeline as shown here:
 ```
 % tshark -r final.pcapng -Y "modbus && ip.src==10.0.2.7" -T fields -e "tcp.payload" | cut -c19- | sort | grep -Ev "01$" | cut -c 5- | xxd -r -p
 jctf{I_rEllAy_H0p3_thi$_i$nt_a_p0ol_sy$t3m_aGa1n}